 Complete the below table by collecting data from CAT4.
-Instructions on how to do this can be found at: MBS attendance.
+Instructions on how to do this can be found at: MBS items OR MBS attendance.

 Please ensure you select the starting age of 65 years or 55 years for Aboriginal and Torres Strait Islander patients.